NaifAbdullah1/Duplicate-Image-Deletion-Tool/README.md

 5. Take Further Action: Based on the output, decide whether to permanently delete the images in the "DELETED" directory or move them back to the original location.

 ## Notes
-- This tool operates synchronously and may take some time to process large directories with many images.
-- It's recommended to make a backup of your images before running the tool, especially if you're unsure about the results.
+- It's recommended to make a backup of your images before running the tool.

 ## Contributors
 Naif Abdullah